PanDAWMS/panda-docs/docs/source/atlas/central_services.rst

 Via CERN SWAN
 ^^^^^^^^^^^^^^^^^^^
-`SWAN service <https://swan.cern.ch/>`_ provides a Jupyter notebook environment with access to the ATLAS Oracle database.
+`CERN SWAN service <https://swan.cern.ch/>`_ provides a Jupyter notebook environment with access to the ATLAS Oracle database.
 Here is a code snippet to connect to the database:

 .. code-block:: python